gopalmenon/SVM-for-Human-Detection-In-Photographs/Support Vector Machine/Readme.txt

 Support Vector Machine
 |
 |_bin
+|_Humans
+  |_absent
+  |_present
+|_Resized
+  |_absent
+  |_present
 |_src
-|_handwriting
-|_madelon

 The runme.sh script is located in folder Support Vector Machine.
 The script should be run from this folder using command ./runme.sh

 The runme.sh script will produce the output in the log files.
 The progress will be shown in standard output.
-It may take up to 10 minutes to run due to extensive cross validation.
+It may take 2 to 4 hours to run due to extensive cross validation.